-Prerequisite: Successful completion of Studio in Media Arts/ Studio in Digital Photo
+Prerequisite: Successful completion of Studio in Media Arts/ Studio in Digital Photography

 This full year course is a continuation of the Media Arts/Digital Photography program focusing on the application of skills and techniques needed to create professional artwork, communicate ideas, concepts and messages used in the industry.
 Students will be given an opportunity to work on "real world" job assignments provided by school and community needs.
 Graphic Design, Digital Illustration, Advanced Digital Photography and Publication Design will be explored through Adobe Creative Suite Software.
 Students will also develop an understanding of how technology has changed graphic design history and the careers that utilize graphic design.
+Students will also learn about a variety of printing techniques including traditional darkroom printing, screen printing and large format digital printing.
 Final assessment will be a portfolio of work created throughout the year.